udayakumar-s/ej2-angular-docs/ej2-angular/dialog/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Dialog component
+# Getting started with Angular Dialog component

 This section explains the steps to create a simple **Dialog** component and configure its available functionalities in Angular.